AnsumanSuryaprakash/cawAssignment/readme.md

 <h3>Setup of the project</h3>
 1. Install jwcrypto using pip install jwcrypto
-2. open a python repl session and use the following code
+2. open a python repl session and use the following code<br>
 '''
 		from jwcrypto import jwk
 		key = jwk.JWK(generate='oct', size=256)